robfletcher/grails-spring-events/readme.md

 Events are dispatched to any beans in the Spring context that implement the `ApplicationListener` interface.
 You can register listener beans in `resources.groovy`.
 Also, remember that Grails services are Spring beans, so simply implementing the interface in a service will automatically register it as a listener.

-The plugin also provides a sub-interface `RetryableApplicationListener`.
-An implementation can throw `RetryableFailureException` from its `onApplicationEvent` method to indicate that the notification should be attempted again later.
+The plugin also provides a sub-interface `grails.plugin.asyncevents.RetryableApplicationListener`.
+An implementation can throw `grails.plugin.asyncevents.RetryableFailureException` from its `onApplicationEvent` method to indicate that the notification should be attempted again later.
 Throwing any other exception type will _not_ result in notification being retried.

 #### _Example_ A listener that calls an unreliable external service: